shaumikkalwit/shaumikkalwit/README.md

 <h1 align="center">Shaumik Kalwit</h1>

 <p align="center">
 Hi!
-My name is Shaumik, and I am a computer science major interested in full-stack development and robotics.
+My name is Shaumik, and I'm a computer science major interested in full-stack development and robotics.
 I'm always working on something new and looking for new opportunities, so feel free to get in touch with me on
 <a href="https://www.linkedin.com/in/shaumikkalwit/">LinkedIn</a>!
 </p>